burlachenkok/exploring-python3/python3-note.md

 ### Array Math

-Basic mathematical functions operate elementwise on arrays, and are available both as operator overloads and as functions in the numpy module:
+Basic mathematical functions operate elementwise on arrays and are available both as operator overloads and as functions in the NumPy module:

 ```python
 x = np.array([[1,2],[3,4]], dtype=np.float64)